November 27, 2018

 The Task Force compiled cumulative inflation data by country (for those countries for which the International Monetary Fund [IMF] publishes data), and then categorized the countries based on their cumulative inflation rates and the implementation guidance in ASC 830.
 (See the Appendix for a detailed description of how inflation rates are calculated.)
 In addition, the Task Force identified countries where projected cumulative inflation rates would have been categorized into categories considering the guidance in ASC 830 and in circumstances where there was not consistent reliable data, as follows:

 1a.
 Countries with three-year cumulative inflation rates exceeding 100% (ASC 830, Case A)

 1b.
-Countries with projected three-year cumulative inflation rates greater than 100%
+Countries with projected three-year cumulative inflation rates greater than 100% in the current year

 3. Countries with recent three-year cumulative inflation rates exceeding 100% after a spike in inflation in a discrete period (ASC 830, Case C)

 4. Countries with three-year cumulative inflation rates between 70% and 100% in the current year, or with a significant (25% or more) increase in inflation during the last calendar year, or a significant increase in projected inflation in the current year, or with projected three-year cumulative inflation rates greater than 100% in the next year